On strongly spanning $k$-edge-colorable subgraphs

-For the proof of the second statement, observe that since $G$ is non-regular, then $\left\lceil \frac{\Delta(G)}{\delta(G)} \right\rceil> 1$, thus theorem \ref{YuLiuTheorem} is applicable.
+For the proof of the second statement, observe that since $G$ is non-regular, then $\left\lceil \frac{\Delta(G)}{\delta(G)} \right\rceil> 1$, thus Theorem \ref{YuLiuTheorem} is applicable.
 The rest is the same as above. $\square$ \end{proof}

-Let us note that there are examples of graphs such that the difference between the upper bound offered by theorem \ref{Deltadeltaratio} and $sp(G)$ is arbitrarily big.
-To see this, let $H$ be an $r$-regular graph containing a perfect matching $F$.
-Consider a graph $G$ obtained from $H$ by replacing one edge of $F$ by a path of length three.
-Observe that $G$ contains a perfect matching, hence $sp(G)=1$, however the bound offered by theorem \ref{Deltadeltaratio} is $\left\lceil \frac{r}{2}\right\rceil$.
+Let us note that there are examples of multigraphs such that the difference between the upper bound offered by Theorem \ref{Deltadeltaratio} and $sp(G)$ is arbitrarily big.
+To see this, let $H$ be an $r$-regular multigraph containing a perfect matching $F$.
+Consider a multigraph $G$ obtained from $H$ by replacing one edge of $F$ by a path of length three.
+Observe that $G$ contains a perfect matching, hence $sp(G)=1$, however the bound offered by Theorem \ref{Deltadeltaratio} is $\left\lceil \frac{r}{2}\right\rceil$.

-In theorem \ref{nuBound}, we have shown that an upper bound for $sp(G)$ is provable in terms of the difference between $|V(G)|$ and $\nu(G)$.
+In Theorem \ref{nuBound}, we have shown that an upper bound for $sp(G)$ is provable in terms of the difference between $|V(G)|$ and $\nu(G)$.
 It is natural to wonder, whether such a bound is possible to prove in terms of the ratio of $|V(G)|$ and $\nu(G)$.
 The following proposition shows the impossibility of such a bound.

 \begin{proposition}For any positive integers $a,b$ there is a tree $G$ with $sp(G)>a(\frac{|V(G)|}{\nu(G)})^b$. \end{proposition} \begin{proof} Let $n$ be any positive integer with $n\geq 4$.
 Set: $k=an^b$ and $x=2k$.
 Consider the tree $G$ obtained from a path of length $2x$ and the star $K_{1,k}$ by joining the center of the star to one of end-vertices of the path.
 Observe that: $|V(G)|=3an^b+1$, $\nu(G)=an^b+1$ and $sp(G)=an^b$.
 Clearly, we have that $sp(G)>a(\frac{|V(G)|}{\nu(G)})^b$. $\square$ \end{proof}